If you are hiring a ScrumMaster or Agile Coach, Resume keyword searches for won’t find the right person for your teams, and your organization.

 First, I considered the qualities, preferences, and skills.
 Second, I thought about the sort of knowledge and understanding that’s essential for the role.
-Then, I thought about elimination factors, patterns of thought and behavior that would eliminate a candidate from consideration.
-Of course, you can’t just ask yes/no questions for any of the characteristics on this table.
-You have to do behavioral interview questions and auditions (see Hiring the Best if you need a refresher on interviewing and auditioning candidates).
+Then, I identified elimination factors.
+Those are the patterns of thought and behavior that eliminate a candidate from consideration.

 |Quality||R/D||Preference||R/D||Skill||R/D||Demonstrated Understanding||R/D||Elimination Factors|